Programs

 3 units

-This team-taught course listed jointly in the CBE graduate school and the school of Engineering or Science requires teams o entrepreneurship engineering/science graduate students conduct surveys, design a product that will serve the market, manufacture their product in the engineering/science lab and compete with other teams for simulated market sales and profitability.
 This course enables the entrepreneur students to interact with their peers from other schools within the university through joint classes, events and collaborative programs.
-The course also focuses on parallel thinking, leadership and facilitation skills for entrepreneurs, opportunity exploration and development, creativity and lateral thinking and frameworks for creative thinking and thinking design.
+The course also focuses on parallel thinking, leadership and facilitation of skills for entrepreneurs, opportunity exploration and development, creativity and lateral thinking and frameworks for creative thinking and thinking design.

 3 units